Towards Central Nervous System regeneration

 This is early-stage work.
-We don’t have a finished product.
-We have peer-reviewed foundations, a clear hypothesis, and a lean team.
+We don’t have a commercial product.
+We don’t treat patients today.
+But we do have peer-reviewed foundations, a clear hypothesis, and a lean team building toward a future where spinal cord injury is treated through repair.

 Research